iemre/fuzzy-text-remover/README.md

 Please contact if you have questions/suggestions.

-This library is mainly extracted from my other project: https://github.com/iemre/cognition.

 This project uses apache-commons StringUtils for its edit distance and JWD implementation.

 License is Apache License 2.0.